cemu-project/cemu_graphic_packs/botw.md

 ![](https://cdn.discordapp.com/attachments/207547103726010368/372172637339910144/unknown.png)

-Set accurateShaderMul to min in the game profile or use the Bomb Arrow Smoke Fix graphic pack.
+Set accurateShaderMul to min in the game profile or use the NVIDIA Explosion Smoke graphic pack.

 ### Heatwaves are a black mess/Bloom is blocky